MasumA009/CICD-with-Jenkins/CICD.md

 # Jenkins

-Jenkins is an open-source automation server that helps in automating various tasks in software development, including building, testing, and deploying applications. enkins allows developers to automate repetitive tasks and facilitates collaboration within a development team.
+Jenkins is an open-source automation server that helps in automating various tasks in software development, including building, testing, and deploying applications.
+Jenkins allows developers to automate repetitive tasks and facilitates collaboration within a development team.

 Typical stages are: